HSC Chemistry Syllabus Notes

 If there is no successful collision, there will be no reaction occurring and thus the reaction rate will be zero.
 This is why collision theory is important.

-The two intrinsic properties that are possessed by atoms, molecules, compounds and ions (mentioned in the collision theory) are the following:
+Well, the two intrinsic properties that are possessed by atoms, molecules, compounds and ions (mentioned in the collision theory) can help explain.
+The two properties are the following:

 1. The collision energy of the reacting species must be greater than or equal to the required activation energy for the chemical reaction to occur.